Nbrof/Project-1-329/readme.md

 #### MVP

-Use semantic markup for HTML and CSS, adhering to best practices.
+-Use semantic markup for HTML and CSS, adhering to best practices.
-Use CSS GRID to create a multi-column layout
+-Use CSS GRID to create a multi-column layout
-Use Flexbox for content
+-Use Flexbox for content
-Must be mobile mobile first, then tablet and desktop responsive Must pull in projects via API call from google sheet Be deployed and accessible online either via Github Pages or Surge.
+-Must be mobile mobile first, then tablet and desktop responsive -Must pull in projects via API call from google sheet -Be deployed and accessible online either via Github Pages or Surge.

 #### PostMVP

 - Develop a functioning Carousel near the header
--
+- Work to get a functional hamburger style menu.

 ## Functional Components